Watt It Takes: Steph Speirs on Making Solar Accessible to All

 To learn more about future speakers and attending a live event, go to Powerhouse.fund and click on the events tab.
 You can listen to all of the episodes of Watt It Takes here.

-The Energy Gang is also brought to you by KORE Power.
+This podcast is brought to you by KORE Power.
 Based in the U.S., KORE Power is situated to meet the growing global demand of the energy storage market.
 KORE Power is building the first large-scale battery cell manufacturing facility in the U.S. owned by an American company.
 Once it’s operational, the 1-million-square-foot facility will have 12 gigawatt-hours of scalable manufacturing capacity.
 Learn more.

-The Energy Gang is brought to you by Sungrow, the leading global supplier of inverter solutions for renewables.
+This podcast is brought to you by Sungrow, the leading global supplier of inverter solutions for renewables.
 During these uncertain times, Sungrow is committed to protecting its employees and continuing to reliably serve its customers around the world.
 Sungrow has also leveraged its extensive network across the United States to distribute face masks to communities in need.